Stackpole-International-Stratford/prodmon2024/README.md

 `/<asset>/counter/#` all counter tags for one asset

+### Environment Variables

+Set `LOG_LEVEL` to desired level.
+Default is INFO

+Set `LOG_LOC` to log file directory.

 ### Changes
-## 23/11/22
+#### 23/11/22
-Moving to seperate collect and post processes.
+  - Moving to seperate collect and post processes.
 This will allow using mqtt or direct db writes based on config files

-collect.py will now write entries to files in a directory and post.py will poll it and push to the db.
+  - collect.py will now write entries to files in a directory and post.py will poll it and push to the db.